How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Firewall

-Firewalls are an important tool to prevent access to network ports from unauthorized sources.
-Many also offer logging facilities which can be used as part of a broader initiative to proactively detect intrusion attempts to help mitigate them before they are actually successful.
+Firewalls are an important tool to prevent unauthorized access to network ports.
+Many also offer logging facilities that can be used as part of a broader initiative to proactively detect intrusion attempts, helping mitigate them before they succeed.

 Typical firewalls will allow you to define inbound and outbound rules that specify the traffic that is allowed.
-These rules will consist of a number of common parameters:
+These rules will consist of several common parameters:

 Some firewalls offer additional options to give far greater flexibility; for example, Windows Defender Firewall allows you to specify a program instead of port number.